 - Bonus Spins: Any other offer with casino spins

 This means that, in the UK, free spins refer to wager free no deposit offers, while bonus spins cover all other deals.
 If you play and win with free spins, again in the UK, you win real money.
-If you play and win with bonus spins, you win bonus.
-This distinction is not upheld outside of the UK, so beware of semantic differences and always check the T&Cs.
+If you play and win with bonus spins, you win a bonus.
+This distinction is not upheld outside of the UK, so beware of semantic differences and always check the T&Cs for the all information, good and bad.

-You can then press spin to start your rounds and see how much you can win.
+Once you have decided your stake amount – and there may be an a maximum/minimum specified in the terms – you can then press spin to start your rounds and see how much you can win on the reels.
 Your winnings will either be in the form of real money or bonus money.
 The former will only occur if you play with free spins without wagering requirements.

-Free spins and bonus spins are both great ways to test new slots or get extra winning chances on your favourite games.
+Free spins and bonus spins are both great ways to test new online slot machines or get another chance on your favourite games.
 From the casino’s side, it is also a good way to manage their risk, as unlike other casino games there are usually no variables based on the choices you make.

 How Much is a Free Spin Actually Worth?